xavierbriand/xavierbriand.net/about.rst

 Yes, I've got long days.

-If you are from Toronto Canada and you need a web developer, I'm actively seeking **full-time position** from july 2012.

 You can find me as **xavierbriand** here, here and also here on Internet:

 * |twitter logo| `@xavierbriand`_